wp-plugins/music-store/readme.txt

 **Premium Features**

 *	Allows selling collections.
 Audio files can be grouped into collections or albums (advanced version of plugin).
+*   Includes a shopping cart
+*   Allows request to the users the acceptance to save cookies
 *	Offers secure Audio Playback that prevents unauthorized downloading of audio files.
 *	Allows to filter products by types of files: Singles or Collections.
 *   Allows to create discounts.